 - Thomas H. Lee Partners in its acquisition of CompuCom Systems, Inc., a leading IT outsourcing company, and the Fogo de Chão restaurant chain

-- Leucadia National Corporation in a tax-free strategic combination with Jefferies Group, Inc. and tax-free spin-off of Crimson Wine Group
+- Leucadia National Corporation in a tax-free strategic combination with Jefferies Group, Inc., in a tax-free spin-off of Crimson Wine Group and in its increased investment in HomeFed Corporation to own approximately 65% of HomeFed

 - Berkshire Partners LLC in its investment in Farm Boy Inc., a Canada-based food retailer